In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Related work

 \subsection{Parallel Rendering}

 When visualizing on multiple nodes in parallel, the resulting image may contain imagery computed on any participating node.
-To get a correct image, visualization systems generally use one of two algorithms.
-First, they can redistribute the primitives to provide all the information necessary to render a screen patch (possibly the entire image).
-Alternatively, each node renders its portion of the data independently and then uses a distributed-parallel depth-based compositing algorithm to reconcile these partial results into a final image.
-Each has advantages: if the amount of data required to render the image is small, it can be gathered cheaply and then rendered interactively with no further data movement.
+To get a correct image, visualization systems generally use one of two algorithms, described in Molnar et. al ~\cite{Molnar94} as \textit{sort-first\textit} and \textit{sort-last} rendering.
+The sort-first algorithm redistributes the data to provide all the information necessary to render a screen patch (possibly the entire image).
+In the sort-last algorithm, each node renders its portion of the data independently and then uses a distributed-parallel depth-based compositing algorithm to reconcile these partial results into a final image.
+Each has its advantages: if the amount of data required to render the image is small, it can be gathered cheaply and then rendered interactively with no further data movement.
 On the other hand, when the data is large, the gather is expensive (and potentially exceeds the memory available on the rendering node(s)), and the post-rendering compositing step is preferable.

-When advanced global lighting is required, we note that the post-rendering compositing algorithms will not work.
+When advanced global lighting is required, we note that sort-last rendering will not work.
 Without shadows, the correct shading for a surface is determined independently of other surfaces and thus can be performed locally before compositing.
-When shadows are required, it is possible that a surface can be shadowed by another surface \textit{that is not present on current node}.
+However, when shadows are required, it is possible that a surface can be shadowed by another surface \textit{that is not present on current node}.
 Thus post-rendering compositing cannot create a correct image, leaving gathering the data as the alternative.

-Galaxy, developed at TACC, differs from OSPRay and Optix in that it is based on a regular partitioning of the computational space, with all the data contained in each partition local to the node responsible for the partition.
-This assumption - derived from the spatial partitioning commonly used in distributed-memory simulation systems - allows Galaxy to do \textit{most} of the work locally, considering (on average) only 1/N of the data, and transferring rays in a nearest-neighbor pattern only when rays (primary and secondary) exit one partition and enter another.
-Rays are retired when they are resolved, and results are transferred to a potentially remote frame buffer.